ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 listed in the ``pixi.lock`` file.
 Using this option makes all pixi commands run faster and makes your analyses more reproducible.

-As we want to add new code later in teh epsiode, we already install ``pre-commit``, this will make sure that our changes will be formatted correctly when we commit them.
+As we want to add new code later in the epsiode, we want to install ``pre-commit``.
+This will make sure that our changes will be formatted correctly when we commit them.
 ~~~bash
 pre-commit install